Thyroid UK Statement regarding Coronavirus (COVID-19)

 Thyroid UK is thankful to all front-line workers who are looking after us in a variety of ways but especially the NHS and carers who are in the midst of this awful disease.

-Thyroid UK have received enquiries about whether people with thyroid disease are at an increased risk of coronavirus (COVID-19).
+Thyroid UK has received enquiries about whether people with thyroid disease are at an increased risk of coronavirus (COVID-19).

 We have checked with our medical advisers and have the following statement to make:

-COVID-19 is a new virus that can affect your lungs and airways and cause various symptoms, the most common of which are a cough, a high temperature (fever) and difficulty in breathing.
+COVID-19 is a new virus that can affect your lungs and airways and cause various symptoms, the most common of which is a cough, a high temperature (fever) and difficulty in breathing.

 Doctors are not completely sure how the virus is spread but it is probably spread by droplets produced when an infected person coughs or sneezes and may be caught by touching a surface, object or the hand of an infected person.
 How long any respiratory virus survives will depend on a number of factors such as what surface the virus is on; whether it is exposed to sunlight; differences in temperature and humidity and exposure to cleaning products.